Wisconsin Vote Reports

 Preventing Local “Guaranteed Income” Programs

-AB146 Preventing Local "Guaranteed Income" Programs (passed 60 to 34 on 4/25/2023).
-Prevents political subdivisions from making expenditures “for the purpose of making payments to individuals under a guaranteed income program.”
+Prevents political subdivisions from making expenditures "for the purpose of making payments to individuals under a guaranteed income program."

 -

-Easy Access to ‘Morning-After’ Pills
+Easy Access to the Pill

-AB176 Easy Access to 'Morning-After' Pills (passed 82 to 11 on 6/21/2023).
-Would permit a pharmacist to dispense “self-administered oral hormonal contraceptives” without a prescription from a physician or other medical professional.
+Would permit a pharmacist to dispense "self-administered oral hormonal contraceptives" without a prescription from a physician or other medical professional.

 -